 Kylie’s treatments and her Children’s Minnesota family

-Kylie’s stay at the Children’s Minnesota lasted for seven months, being able to come home only four times for a couple of weeks.
+Kylie’s first stay at the Children’s Minnesota lasted for seven months, being able to come home only four times for a couple of weeks.
 It was during that long stay that Kylie and her family grew close to her care team – nurses, doctors, The Dude and the Geek Squad team.

 “The nurses were definitely one of the best things at the hospital.
 They are trained to do the medical stuff, but the personal touch they had and brought to Kylie was so amazing,” said Dave.